 X-rays use a tiny bit of radiation to provide images of inside your body.
 As the radiation passes through your body, denser tissue (like bones) block the radiation, while softer tissue (like skin) does not.
 A digital X-ray sensor captures the X-rays that pass through, leaving an image that can show bone fractures, foreign objects, organ abnormalities and more.

 Even though you’ve heard radiation is dangerous, rest easy.
 Medical imaging X-ray uses very small amounts of radiation, similar to levels we all experience from the sun and natural substances in the ground.
 In fact, most X-rays have lower radiation levels than a cross-country airplane flight.
 Because the levels are so low, the benefits most often outweigh the risk.
+So, no, there’s no need to worry when getting a chest X-ray or having it done on other, sensitive areas of the body.

 What to expect during your X-ray